russom/DSND-Capstone/Capstone_writeup.md

 The label will be the actual churning event.

-I couldn't see any evidence of a sgnificant difference in the behaviour of the users in the last week before churning vs. the behaviour before, so I will consider their full history.
-Analogously, I couldn't see a meaningful difference between the groups in terms of gender or location, so I decided not to include demographics information.
+I couldn't see any evidence of a significant difference in the behaviour of the users in the last week before churning vs. the behaviour before, so I resolved to consider their full history.
+Analogously, I couldn't see a meaningful difference between the groups in terms of gender or location, so I ended up not including demographics information.

-All the features will be grouped by userId.
+All the features are grouped by userId.
 An example of the dataset format after the feature engineering phase is:

 ```
   # Check the data
   df_user_logs_mod.head()
 ```
 ```
 Row(id='100010', rolledAdvDay=1.1818181818181819, addedFriendDay=0.09090909090909091, thumbsDwnDay=0.022727272727272728, songsDay=6.113636363636363, permanence=56.0, label=0)
 ```

 ### Modeling
-In this section, I have compared a few of the classifiers available in [Spark](https://spark.apache.org/docs/latest/ml-classification-regression.html), considering, for all of them, thair reference parameters (i.e., I did not run any grid optimization here).
+In this section, I compared a few of the classifiers available in [Spark](https://spark.apache.org/docs/latest/ml-classification-regression.html), considering, for all of them, thair reference parameters (i.e., I did not run any grid optimization here).
 I chose:

 * A [Logistic Regression](https://spark.apache.org/docs/latest/ml-classification-regression.html#logistic-regression) classifier;
 * A [Gradient Boosted Tree](https://spark.apache.org/docs/latest/ml-classification-regression.html#gradient-boosted-tree-classifier) classifier;